-I am a Principal Research Scientist in the Department of Computer Science at Cornell University in Ithaca, NY.
+I am a Research Professor in the Department of Computer Science at Cornell University in Ithaca, NY.
 I'm a member of the Systems and Networking group.
 I'm interested in distributed systems, particularly in their fault tolerance and scalability aspects.
 I'm chair of ACM SIGOPS.
 I'm associate editor for ACM Computing Surveys.
 I'm an elected member on the Steering Committee of NSF PRObE (Parallel Reconfigurable Observational Environment).
 I also play guitar and do sound for the Ageless Jazz Band, play traditional jazz banjo in The JazzHappensBand, am co-founder of and advisor to The Cornell Dutch Club, The Cornell Ukulele Club, and co-founder of The Finger Lakes One Wheelers, a unicycling club.
 I'm the webmaster of The Ithaca High School PSTA web site.
 I'm also the designer and webmaster of GigKeeper.com, a site that helps with the management side of playing in bands.

 My Current Research

 The last decade or two have seen a wild growth of large-scale systems that have strong responsiveness requirements.
 Such systems include cloud services as well as sensor networks.
 Their scalability and reliability requirements mandate that these systems are both sharded and replicated.
 Also, these systems evolve quickly as a result of changes in workload, adding functionality, deploying new hardware, and so on.
 While these systems are useful, they can behave in erratic ways and it is not clear that one can build mission- and life-critical systems this way.